 Canoe wrote:I'm coming in late on that Carter 4bbl, but have you replaced all of the vacuum hoses recently?
 If you've got any of that emissions crap and a vacuum leak, then all bets are off for Carters.
 If you replace the hoses and haven't done so before, make sure you don't rip them all out at once, but replace them one at a time to make sure you don't inadvertently change anything.
 If the vac hoses haven't been replaced for a while, they should be anyway.
 They can look great but be leaking too.

-Users browsing this forum: Baidu [Spider], Elliot and 4 guests
+Users browsing this forum: willisdeanrules and 2 guests